 3. Application rationalisation

 This will bring you to the next step, which is application rationalisation – a process, which requires you to further evaluate your business rationale for using specific digital functions and reporting.
 Upon review, you may find that you have multiple systems that do similar things, or features that are largely unused.
 Alternatively, they might be useful, but perhaps the data they generate is largely unsurfaced.
-This is where you can start making practical and cost-efficient decisions to maximise productivity, simply by, for example, unsubscribing from duplicate software functions, and unlocking the potential of your data through the use of existing workplace digital signage.
-There are now digital signage integrations, which enable you to securely display your data dashboards in near real-time from any business intelligence platform, including Microsoft Power BI.
-Utilising your digital signage to share your data with departments across the business is just one example of how a single digital tool can add value to another, and in the process, help maximise your business performance.
+This is where you can start making practical and cost-efficient decisions to maximise productivity, simply by, for example, unsubscribing from duplicate software functions, and unlocking the potential of your data through the use of existing workplace Digital Signage.
+There are now Digital Signage integrations, which enable you to securely display your data dashboards in near real-time from any business intelligence platform, including Microsoft Power BI.
+Utilising your Digital Signage to share your data with departments across the business is just one example of how a single digital tool can add value to another, and in the process, help maximise your business performance.

 4. Speed of implementation